ecomvantagegroup-bit/VELOR_Solstice_GT/README.md

 * Architecture
 * Premium real estate
 * Technology launches
-* Entertainment campaigns
+* Entertainment
 * Product showcases

-The same continuous-sequence architecture can be reused whenever a brand wants to turn scrolling into a cinematic storytelling mechanism.
+The same approach can transform a scroll experience into an interactive cinematic presentation for almost any premium brand.

----

-# 🔧 Extensibility

-The architecture is intentionally modular.

-Additional functionality can be scoped independently, including:

-* CMS integration
-* Custom backend systems
-* Product data management
-* Additional pages
-* Analytics
-* Content management
-* Localization
-* Advanced interaction systems
-* Headless CMS integration
-* API integrations

-The core cinematic controller can remain unchanged while additional application functionality is layered around it.

 ---